Peppino Garibaldi: Biography

 Garibaldi opposed the National Fascist Party régime of Benito Mussolini which came to power in 1922 (while his younger brother Ezio favored it).
 He eventually left Italy for the United States, where he married Madalyn Nichols Taylor.
 In 1940 he returned to Italy, where in 1943 the German authorities arrested and imprisoned him in the Regina Coeli prison in Rome.
 After the war he retired to private life.

 He died in Rome in 1950, aged 70.

 Plaza Garibaldi in Mexico City

-In 1921, during the celebrations of the first centenary of the consummation of the Independence of Mexico, the old tianguis El Baratillo of Mexico City changed its name to Plaza Garibaldi in honor of Peppino Garibaldi, (also known as Plaza Santa Cecilia), which It is famous for the groups of mariachis, norteño groups, romantic trios and Veracruz music groups that meet there, dressed in their typical attire and equipped with their musical instruments to carry out a serenade.
+In 1921, during the celebrations of the first centenary of the end of the Mexican War of Independence, the old tianguis El Baratillo of Mexico City changed its name to Plaza Garibaldi in honor of Peppino Garibaldi.
+Also known as Plaza Santa Cecilia, it is famous for the groups of mariachis, norteño groups, romantic trios and Veracruz music groups that meet there, dressed in their typical attire and equipped with their musical instruments to carry out a serenade.